MarkD117/NexTech/README.md

 ### Testing and Results

 Each user story was carefully tested to ensure that the implemented features functioned as expected.
-Because this project was driven by my own User Stories, I felt that manual testing should be performed on all logic code.
+Due to the fact that this project was driven by my own User Stories, I felt that manual testing should be performed on all logic code.

 #### **Registration & User Accounts**